Wehrl-type coherent state entropy inequalities for $SU(1,1)$ and its $AX+B$ subgroup: Introduction

 The minimum possible von Neumann entropy is zero and occurs when $\rho $ is any pure state, while that of the classical $\sc(\rc)$ is strictly positive; Wehrl's conjecture was that the minimum is 1 and occurs when

-That is, $\rho $ is a pure state projector onto any coherent state.
+That is, when $\rho $ is a pure state projector onto any coherent state.
 This conjecture was proved by one of us \cite{L1}.
 The uniqueness of this choice of $\rho$ was shown by Carlen \cite{CARLEN}.
 Recently De Palma \cite{DEPALMA} determined the minimal Wehrl entropy when the von Neumann entropy of $\rho$ is fixed to some positive value.

-The Wehrl conjecture was generalized in \cite{L1} to the theorem that $\Vert \rc \Vert_s $, $ s>1$ was maximized for the same choice of $\rho$.
+The Wehrl conjecture was generalized in \cite{L1} to the theorem that the operator norm $\Vert \rc \Vert_p $, $ p>1$ was maximized for the same choice of $\rho$.
 This is equivalent to saying that the classical R\e nyi entropy of $\rc$ is minimized for this same choice of $\rho$.
-Later, in our joint paper \cite{LS1}, the same upper bound result was shown to hold for the integral of any convex function of $\rc$, not just $x\to x^s$.
+Later, in our joint paper \cite{LS1}, the same upper bound result was shown to hold for the integral of \textit{any} convex function of $\rc$, not just $x\to x^p$.
+Note that minus a convex function is a concave function so maximizing integrals of convex functions is the same as minimizing integrals of concave functions.

+We achieved the generalization to all convex functions in \cite{LS1} by considering a generalization of the map from quantum states to the classical Husimi functions.
+Instead of only considering maps from quantum states to classical states we may consider maps between quantum states.
+In 1991 in \cite{LS3} we defined a general formalism for defining such maps between different unitary representations of the same group.
+In \cite{LS3} we named these maps {\it quantum coherent operators}.
+They are, in fact, examples of quantum channels, i.e., completely positive trace preserving maps.
+Moreover, they are covariant in the sense that applying a unitary transformation to the state prior to the map is the same as applying it after the map.
+Later such covariant quantum channels were studied in \cite{nuwairan13,nuwairan14,brannan18,brannan20,holevo}.

 The possibility of using coherent states to associate a classical density to a quantum state $\rho$ has a group-theoretic interpretation, which we will explain below.
 In the case of the classical coherent states discussed above this relates to the Heisenberg group and the coherent states are heighest weight vectors in the unitary irreducible representation.
 This suggests that we can look at other groups, their representations, and associated coherent states (heighest weight vectors) and ask whether the analog of the Wehrl conjecture holds.
 The first quesiton in this direction was raised in \cite{L1} for the group $SU(2)$ where the representations are labeled by the quantum spin $J=0,1/2,1,3/2,\ldots$.
-A few spin cases were proved by Schupp in \cite{SCHUPP} and in full generality by us in \cite{LS1}.
+The spin cases $J=1/2, 3/2$ were proved by Schupp in \cite{SCHUPP} and in full generality by us in \cite{LS1}.